WennderSantos/wenndersantos.github.io/_posts/2017-03-09-the-reasons-i-did-not-pass-the-on-pluralsight-audition.md

 Some days ago, I was in contact with [PluralSight](https://www.pluralsight.com/).
 Why?
 I was trying to become a PluralSight author.
 After years consuming video content there, I felt like to putting my content there too.
-But, I dit not pass on the audition in this time.
+But, I did not pass on the audition in this time.
- I'll explain you how the it works the process to become an author and tell you why I didn't got it.
+I'll explain how the process to become an PluralSight author works and tell you why I didn't got it.

-## What motivates me?
+## What motivated me?
+As I said before, I want to publish part of the content that I produce on PluralSight.
+I have some reasons to want that, two of them are:
+  * Sharing content in a place that lots of people will see
+  * Marketing myself as a developer/consultant abroad

+After read the [post](http://www.andrealveslima.com.br/blog/index.php/2014/02/19/6-motivos-para-eu-ter-sido-reprovado-na-audicao-da-pluralsight/) written by André, I decided to apply myself as an author.
+But, technological knowledge is not the most important thing that you has to know to become a PluralSight author.

 ## The process